By now many companies are starting to become aware of the new General Data Protection Regulation (GDPR), which will come into effect on May 25, 2018.

 For companies that are preparing for the changes, it’s important to be aware of certain aspects of the regulation that need to be correct – and may not be due to misunderstandings and myths.

 - Breach reporting: The regulation makes it mandatory to report a personal data breach if it’s likely to result in a risk to people’s rights and freedoms – and it really will depend on the risk it poses.
-A recent Information Commissioner’s Office (ICO) paper identified high risk situations as discrimination, damage to reputation, financial loss and other significant economic or social disadvantages.

 - Reporting deadlines: To be in compliance with the GDPR,a personal data breach that affects individuals’ rights and freedoms has to be reported no later than 72 hours after discovery.
 The paper emphasises that not all details are expected right away by the ICO.
 The information that matters most comprises of scope of the breach, cause, mitigation plan, and actions being undertaken to solve the problem.